Women’s coworking space The Wing is expanding into media

 “For us, there’s nothing controversial about partnering with Nike Women, the executives behind the effort to make Nike a more inclusive corporate environment,” says Gelman.

 But for all of The Wing’s talk of inclusivity and providing shelter for all women, there are concerns as to who exactly benefits from their offerings.
-Some critics take aim at the hefty price tag ($215 a month) and “elitist” tendencies, which they believe mostly cater to affluent circles.
+Some critics take aim at the hefty price tag–$215 a month–and “elitist” tendencies, which they believe mostly cater to affluent circles.
+(A recent scholarship program offers free membership to 100 women in fields currently underrepresented, like retail workers.)
 One Facebook reviewer complained that, she believed, there was little room for less sexy female entrepreneurs: owners of hair studios, auto body shops, or nail salons.

 Gelman dismisses such criticisms and encourages incoming members to give it a shot before knocking it.
 “It’s important to experience the space and see the eclecticism and the diversity of our members,” she says, noting the clubs’ ongoing welcoming efforts.”We want women to come as they are.”